bitnami/containers/bitnami/owncloud/README.md

 * For docker-compose: `$ docker-compose stop owncloud`
 * For manual execution: `$ docker stop owncloud`

-2. Copy the Owncloud data folder in the host:
+2. Copy the ownCloud data folder in the host:

 ```
 $ docker cp /your/local/path/bitnami:/bitnami/owncloud